-On April 6, 2013, Medieval and Renaissance Studies will convene its fifth undergraduate research symposium.
+On March 28, 2015, Medieval and Renaissance Studies will convene its seventh undergraduate research symposium.
 The symposium seeks to highlight excellent presentations of undergraduates, no matter what year or major, on relevant medieval and early modern European topics.
-Students interested in presenting in 2014 should ask for a nomination from the professor for whom they completed the work, and contact Prof. Monica Potkay, Dept. of English for additional information.
+Students interested in presenting in 2015 should ask for a nomination from the professor for whom they completed the work, and contact Prof. Suzanne Hagedorn, Dept. of English for additional information.

 Program from the 2013 Symposium: